osu-crypto/libOTe/AUDIT.md

   VOLE roles.
 - Release and scalar builds pass the new failure tests and the existing malicious and stationary success tests.

+## AUD-153: LogVole receiver trusted the peer's offline output length

+Status: fixed

+Affected code:

+- `LogVole::civoleReceiverOffline`.

+Concern:

+The receiver learned the output length from the sender's offline metadata.
+The public wrapper knew the configured length, but it compared the result only after the low-level protocol had constructed the CRT context and completed the offline setup.
+A peer could therefore advertise a larger valid length and make the receiver perform unintended allocation and computation before rejection.

+Impact:

+A malicious peer could amplify the cost of an offline request and consume receiver memory or CPU beyond the agreed session size.

+Resolution:

+The low-level receiver input now includes the agreed output length.
+The receiver rejects zero local lengths and mismatched peer metadata immediately after the fixed-size metadata receive, before CRT construction or protocol setup.
+The public wrapper supplies its configured request size.

+Verification:

+- `LogVole_Civole_RejectsPeerOfflineWidth` sends a mismatched metadata count without sending the remaining protocol messages.
+The receiver rejects it immediately and leaves the output state empty.
+- The existing CI-VOLE validation and state-machine tests pass.

+## AUD-154: Moved-from LogVole wrappers retained active session metadata

+Status: fixed

+Affected code:

+- `LogVoleSender` and `LogVoleReceiver`.

+Concern:

+Implicit moves transferred the owning protocol state but copied scalar metadata, including the wrapper state and next session identifier.
+A moved-from wrapper could still report that it held offline state and attempt another protocol call using incomplete transferred storage.

+Impact:

+Using both objects after a move could contact the peer with inconsistent session state or attempt to reuse a session identifier.

+Resolution:

+Both wrappers are explicitly move-only.
+Move construction and assignment transfer the timer, configuration, session counters, communication statistics, and nested offline state.
+They then clear the source to its default inert state.
+The move operations do not affect protocol kernels or online loops.

+Verification:

+- Compile-time checks require both wrappers to be non-copyable and movable.
+- `LogVole_Civole_StateMachineAutoOfflineSequentialSids` moves populated
+  offline wrappers, checks that all representative source state and owning pointers are clear, and completes the next online SID with the destinations.